Iamsajidkhan/rep/README.md

 # rep+

 rep+ is a lightweight Chrome DevTools extension inspired by Burp Suite's Repeater.
-I often need to poke at a few requests without spinning up the full Burp stack, so I built this extension with the help of an LLM to keep my workflow fast and focused.
+I often need to poke at a few requests without spinning up the full Burp stack, so I built this extension with the help of LLM (Gemeni 3) to keep my workflow fast and focused.

 ## What it does